 Additionally, just as you can take your ex to court to enforce a child custody order, they can take the same action if you violate a child support order.
 It is unlikely that a judge would find in your favor for not paying support and you may also face serious penalties, such as being found in contempt of court.

-Our Family Lawyer in Orlando Can Help with Your Time-Sharing Issues
+A Divorce Lawyer in Orlando Can Help with Your Time-Sharing Issues